Skip to main content

 • Parents will be notified by phone and email.

-• Information will be posted on district website and social media.
+• Information will be posted on the district website and social media.
 Local media will also be notified.

 Weather Related Decision Making

-• Receive up-to-the-minute weather updates from local weather consultants.
+• Receive up-to-the-minute weather updates from local weather consultants

-• Exchange vital information about weather and road conditions with neighboring school districts.
+• Exchange vital information about weather and road conditions with neighboring school districts

 • Can our school buses safely travel to and from school?